-Becci was very enthusuastic, she engaged and settled the children quickly.
-She read her story and included the children by creating actions for them to join in with.
+Becci was very enthusiastic, she engaged and settled the children quickly.
+She read her story [published work Scribble Explores the World] and included the children by creating actions for them to join in with.
 She was with the class for only a short time and they left the carpet excited about creating their own stories and even after Becci moved onto another class they still carried on creating their stories enthusiastically.Brenda (year one teacher)

 I love to work with schools and offer:

 I have delivered workshops in primary and high schools, and with adult learners.

 I spent a day working with Year 7s and 8s in Trinity Academy Cathedral, Wakefield.
 We explored simple text-adventure game creation.
 The children worked really hard to develop some brilliant individual and group games.

 Our students were really engaged and enjoyed the session […] some of our nurture groups really struggle to read but this wasn’t too much of an issue as the sessions were pitched appropriately.Ryan Heszelgraves (High School English Teacher)

 After explaining how this type of game works and how to proceed, I worked with the students using pre-prepared prompts as they developed and wrote up their games.